apache/phoenix-site/site/source/src/site/markdown/Phoenix-in-15-minutes-or-less.md

 *<strong>Blah, blah, blah - I just want to get started!</strong>*<br/>
 Ok, great!
 Just follow our [install instructions](installation.html):

-* [download](download.html) and expand our installation tar
+* [download](download.html) and expand our installation binary tar corresponding to your HBase version
-* copy the phoenix server jar that is compatible with your HBase installation into the lib directory of every region server
+* copy the phoenix server jar into the lib directory of every region server and master
-* restart the region servers
+* restart HBase
-* add the phoenix client jar to the classpath of your HBase client
+* add the phoenix client jar to the classpath of your JDBC client or application
-* download and [setup SQuirrel](installation.html#SQL_Client) as your SQL client so you can issue adhoc SQL against your HBase cluster
+ * We have detailed instructions for [setting up SQuirreL SQL](installation.html#SQL_Client) as your SQL client

 *<strong>I don't want to download and setup anything else!</strong>*<br/>
-Ok, fair enough - you can create your own SQL scripts and execute them using our command line tool instead.
+Ok, fair enough - you can create your own SQL scripts and execute them using our command line tools instead.
 Let's walk through an example now.
 Begin by navigating to the `bin/` directory of your Phoenix install location.

 * First, let's create a `us_population.sql` file, containing a table definition: